fryslân

 Publication Hub

-Pragmatics.
+(Historical) pragmatics.
 There are many more pragmatic patterns in Ancient Greek and Latin which will be familiar to us from modern languages.
-Thus far, I have tried to explain the pragmatics of conditional and counterfactual reasoning patterns (e.g. 2022), the pragmatics of non-standard wishes (e.g. 2020; 2023) in Ancient Greek or insubordinate patterns in Latin (e.g. 2022).
+Thus far, I have tried to explain the pragmatics of conditional and counterfactual reasoning patterns (e.g. 2022), the historical pragmatics of non-standard wishes in Ancient Greek (e.g. 2020; 2023), or of insubordinate patterns in Latin (e.g. 2022).
 At the same time, I have tried to show the utility of pragmatic methodologies such as Conversation Analysis for our understanding of ancient dialogical and non-dialogical texts (e.g. 2022, forthc).

 Ancient scholarship and ancient languages.
 We possess many sources about ancient sources and their language from antiquity, some of which can provide useful perspectives on ancient language variation and change.
-To illustrate, I have recently collected the metalinguistic evaluations of morphosyntactic changes in Post-Classical Greek from the Atticist lexica (2022).
+To illustrate, I have recently collected the metalinguistic evaluations of morphosyntactic variation and change in Post-Classical Greek from the Atticist lexica (2022).

 Edited Volumes